VACUMM/vacumm/doc/sphinx/source/user.desc.dataset.rst

 Generally, a method will search for a variable which is already in the dataset.
-Other methods can also be implemented to retreive the variable.
+Other methods can also be implemented manually to retreive the variable, typically from other physical variables.
 You can choose which retreiving method to use thanks to the **mode** keyword:

     >>> mld = ds.get_mld(mode='var') # read it
     >>> mld = ds.get_mld(mode='deltadens') # compute it

+In the second case, it is computed from the temperature, the salinity and the depths.

 From slices
 ~~~~~~~~~~~